zzz0072/rtenv-1/documentation/kernel-internal.md

 * USART2_IRQHandler
 * SVC_Handler

 Their entry point is declared in `g_pfnVectors` in startup_stm32f10x_md.s.
-Each time an exception occurred, CPU looks into this table and decide where it will jump to (See #194 in startup_stm32f10x_md for further information of default handler and week alias.).
+Each time an exception occurred, CPU looks into this table and decide where it will jump to (See #194 in startup_stm32f10x_md for further information of default handler and weak alias.).

 The main difference of `SysTick_Handler USART2_IRQHandler` and `SVC_Handler` is that `SysTick_Handler USART2_IRQHandler` are interrupts while `SVC_Handler` is an exception.
 Thus, the handler of `SysTick_Handler USART2_IRQHandler` have to pass exception via r7 while while `SVC_Handler` does not